Prepare your soul for what will likely be the most beautiful and wild races your will ever run!

-Wonderland Running is thrilled, honored, and humbled to announce the second year of the Dark Divide Trail Races coming in August 2022.
-The Dark Divide 100 Miler will take place Friday, August 5 and Saturday, August 6, starting and finishing at the Cispus Learning Center.
-On Sunday, August 7, we will be holding the Dark Divide 50K and 17 Mile Fun Run, also starting and finishing at the Cispus Learning Center.
-These place in the vast, rugged, and remote 70,000 acre Dark Divide Roadless Area.
+Wonderland Running is thrilled, honored, and humbled to announce the third year of the Dark Divide Trail Races this August 2032.
+The Dark Divide 100 Miler, with 30,000 feet of gain, will take place Friday, August 4 and Saturday, August 5, starting and finishing at the Cispus Learning Center.
+On Sunday, August 6, we will be holding the Dark Divide 50K with 9,000 feet of gain, and 17 Mile Fun Run with 4,000 feet of gain,, also starting and finishing at the Cispus Learning Center.
+These races take place in the vast, rugged, and remote 70,000 acre Dark Divide Roadless Area.
 Expect to travel on steep technical trails with very long stretches in between aid stations.
 Also expect to run in one of the most stunningly beautiful places you will ever run.

-These races take place upon the ancestral lands of the Cowlitz and Yakama peoples, who have lived here and cared for these lands for over 10,000 years.
-Wonderland Running fully supports the respect and restoration of rights of indigenous peoples from whom these lands were taken.
+These races take place upon ancestral lands taken from the Cowlitz and Yakama peoples, who have lived here and cared for these lands for over 10,000 years.
+Wonderland Running fully supports and respects the restoration of rights of indigenous peoples from whom these lands were taken.

 100 Miler Race Qualifications